Ranelle Brew, Ed.D, MS, CHES

 Director of the Master of Public Health Program

-Dr. Brew teaches as an Assistant Professor for the Public Health program at Grand Valley State University and also serves as the Director of the Department Public Health.
+Dr. Brew teaches as an Assistant Professor for the Public Health program at Grand Valley State University and is the Chair of the Department of Public Health and Program Director.
 Her Doctoral and double Master degrees are from Columbia University in Education and Health Sciences respectively.
 Her doctoral research included Adolescent Asthma Health Education in New York City public schools through collaboration between New York Presbyterian Hospital and Columbia University.
 Dr. Brew's current research interests include a summer health professions camp entitled, sHaPe, for which she is a director, global healthcare partnerships, and health literacy.

 She has worked in health care for over 15 years in various settings including clinically, within the public school system, in geriatric health, fitness and currently in higher education.
-She has a combined ten years of teaching experience in both New York City and the Greater Grand Rapids areas.
+She has more than 10 years of teaching experience in both New York City and the Greater Grand Rapids areas.

-Dr. Brew teaches courses in Public Health Promotion emphasis as her area of expertise.
-Teaching online is an interest of Dr. Brew's as she has taught, designed curriculum and trained faculty using these technologies for the past 7 years.
+Dr. Brew teaches courses in the Public Health Promotion and Education emphasis as well as the Introduction to Public Health course.
+Teaching online is an area expertise of Dr. Brew's as she has taught, designed curriculum and trained faculty using these technologies for the past 7 years.
 She is the author of instructor materials for F.A.
-Davis Publishing for their upcoming edition of Medical Terminology, Simplified and a children’s book, Healthy Days.
+Davis Publishing for Medical Terminology, Simplified and a children’s book entitled, Healthy Days.

-Global/international health care is also an interest area and she has traveled to Ghana, West Africa, Beijing, China, Tacloban City, Philippines, Nairobi, Kenya, and Manenberg, South Africa with students on study abroad programs.
-Her current project includes a sustainable international health care service-learning program for the MPH program and plans to take a group of graduate students internationally in the spring of 2014.
+Global health is research area of interest and she has traveled to Nairobi, Kenya, Ghana, West Africa, Beijing, China, Tacloban City, Philippines, and Manenberg, South Africa with students on study abroad programs.
+Her current project includes a sustainable international health care service learning program for the MPH program and plans to continuously take a group of graduate students internationally annually.